Cosys-Lab/Cosys-AirSim/README.md

 # Cosys-AirSim

-Cosys-AirSim is a simulator for drones, cars and more, built on [Unreal Engine](https://www.unrealengine.com/).
+Cosys-AirSim is a simulator for drones, cars and more, with extensive API support, built on [Unreal Engine](https://www.unrealengine.com/).
 It is open-source, cross platform, and supports hardware-in-loop with popular flight controllers such as PX4 for physically and visually realistic simulations.
 It is developed as an Unreal plugin that can simply be dropped into any Unreal environment.
-Similarly, we have an experimental release for a Unity plugin.
-Our goal is to develop Cosys-AirSim as a platform for AI research to experiment with deep learning, computer vision and reinforcement learning algorithms for autonomous vehicles.
-For this purpose, Cosys-AirSim also exposes APIs to retrieve data and control vehicles in a platform independent way.

 This fork is based on last public AirSim release from Microsoft's GitHub.